-6.8.1 High quality communications infrastructure throughout the neighbourhood area will be promoted through the Richmond Local Plan (para 8.1 Telecommunications) in order to provide an efficient environment for businesses.
-Facilities and services such as shared work-space and serviced offices which would encourage and sustain small businesses will be supported where they do not conflict with planning policies.
+Facilities and services such as shared work-space and serviced offices which would encourage and sustain small businesses will be supported where they do not conflict with other relevant planning policies.

-6.8.2 There is a significant and increasing number of self-employed people working from home within Ham and Petersham including tradesmen, people providing professional business services and small scale craft based enterprises.
+6.8.1 There is a significant and increasing number of self-employed people working from home within Ham and Petersham including tradesmen, people providing professional business services and small scale craft based enterprises.
 These low key uses provide important local employment and are encouraged, subject to the associated activities not harming the amenity of adjoining occupiers.
-High quality communications infrastructure is vital for many of these businesses to operate efficiently.
+High quality communications infrastructure is vital for many of these businesses to operate efficiently, and will be promoted throughout the neighbourhood area through the Richmond Local Plan (para 8.6 Telecommunications).